ADA-Greenlight/ADA-Greenlight.github.io/index.md

 ## Sensitivity analysis of the different matchings

 The figure below shows the results in terms of value of $\Gamma$ for the different matchings : the matching of the paper using $L_{\infty}$ norm, a propensity score matching using all the variables of the census and a propensity score matching using only the four variables used in the paper.
 The displayed value of $\Gamma$ is the smallest value for which the $p$-value of the statistical test reaches the significance level of $0.05$.
 We can see that the propensity matching with all the variables performs overall a little bit worse than the two other matchings.
+The results are uneven among the different outcomes.
+We can observe that the outcomes describing the presence of cement floor in the different rooms of the house are the less sensible to bias, followed by the satisfaction outcomes.
+For _S_pss_ and _S_cesds_, a $p$-value of $0.05$ is reached for $\Gamma = 1$, which means not only these outcomes are extremely sensible to bias, but we cannot reject the null hypothesis of no treatment effect.
+This result is obtained for the three different matchings.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="120%" height="500" allowfullscreen="true" src="assets/img/Gamma_fig.html"></iframe>

+The next step is the amplification of the sensitivity analysis.
+The process is done for the

 ---------------------------